Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Analysis

 \subsection{Impact of Noisy Rationale}

-External rationales, even when noisy or indirect, enhance the internal reasoning (IR) module by providing valuable contextual cues for sarcasm detection.
-For example, in Figure \ref{fig:analysis2}(a), MiDRE without external reasoning (ER) fails to detect sarcasm, while MiDRE succeeds by leveraging the image rationale, which highlights the neutral design of the seat.
+External rationales, even when noisy or indirect, enhance the \textit{IRE} module by providing valuable contextual cues for sarcasm detection.
+For example, in Figure \ref{fig:analysis2}(a), MiDRE without \textit{ERE} fails to detect sarcasm, while MiDRE succeeds by leveraging the image rationale, which highlights the neutral design of the seat.
 This neutrality amplifies the exaggerated praise in the text, making the sarcasm more apparent.
 Similarly, in \ref{fig:analysis2}(b), although the image rationale doesn’t directly contradict the caption, it describes the dog’s playful behavior, subtly clashing with the claim of it being "well-behaved" at the vet.
-In both cases, ER offers factual descriptions that help IR identify subtle incongruities, demonstrating the complementary role of external rationales in improving sarcastic intent recognition.
+In both cases, rationales offers factual descriptions that help \textit{IRE} identify subtle incongruities, demonstrating the complementary role of external rationales in improving sarcastic intent recognition.